EmuxEvans/libmopiqy/README.md

 # libmopiqy : Qt client library for Mopidy #

+[Mopid](http://www.mopidy.com/) is a music server which can play music both from multiple sources, like your local hard drive, radio streams, and from Spotify and SoundCloud.

 This library handle connection to mopidy server through websocket and implement its core API functions.

-It is used in [Mopiqy Desktop](https://github.com/AlexandreP2101/mopiqy_desktop) and aims to used in mobile project.
+It is used in [Mopiqy Desktop](https://github.com/AlexandreP2101/mopiqy_desktop) and aims to be used in mobile project.

 ## Dependencies ##